 Declining South Korean fears of a North Korean invasion and the inter-Korean dialogue have produced a growing debate in South Korea over the U.S. military presence.
 Small radical groups, which demand a total U.S. military withdrawal, have become more active and have been joined by a network of non-government civic groups.
 A new element are proposals by several prominent South Koreans for changes in the size and functions of U.S. troops, including a proposal to convert U.S. troops to a peacekeeping force.
-Polls show a majority of South Koreans in favor of a reduction in the number of U.S. troops in South Korea.
+Some polls, including a poll commissioned by the State Department's Office of International Information Programs in September 2000, show a majority of South Koreans in favor of a reduction in the number of U.S. troops in South Korea.
 The official U.S. position is that the United States has no plans to reduce the number of U.S. troops in South Korea; the Clinton Administration took a strong public stance against withdrawals in 2000.
-It is known, however, that U.S. military planners have been examining options for changing the structure of U.S. forces and/or reducing their size.
+In March 2002, the U.S. and R.O.K. governments announced a ten-year program to reduce by nearly 50% the bases and land used by U.S. forces in South Korea but that the total number of 37,000 U.S. troops would remain.